-Most important activities during the fiscal year 2022.
+Most important activities during the fiscal year 2023.

-The primary activities and actions performed by the Appointments, Remuneration and Corporate Governance Committee during fiscal year 2022 have been associated with the powers and functions of such Committee, either by legal requirements or by internal regulations of AmRest Holdings, SE.
+The primary activities and actions performed by the Appointments, Remuneration and Corporate Governance Committee during fiscal year 2023 have been associated with the powers and functions of such Committee, either by legal requirements or by internal regulations of AmRest Holdings, SE.

-The Annual Report on the Operation of the Appointments, Remuneration and Corporate Governance Committee for 2022 - which will be available to shareholders on the AmRest website - details the key activities performed by the Committee during such period, including the following:
+The Annual Report on the Operation of the Appointments, Remuneration and Corporate Governance Committee for 2023 - which will be available to shareholders on the AmRest website - details the key activities performed by the Committee during such period, including the following:

-- Proposed appointments associated with the Board of Directors and its committees.

-Regarding the proposals to be submitted to the Company's General Meeting in 2022, the Committee, at its meeting of March 15, 2022, adopted the following resolutions:

-- Favourably advise the re-election, for a further period of four years, of the director Mr José Parés Gutiérrez, in the category of executive director, of the director Mr Luis Miguel Álvarez Pérez, in the category of proprietary director, and of the director Mr. Carlos Fernández González, in the category of proprietary director. - Propose the reappointment for a further period of four years, of the director Mr. Pablo Castilla Reparaz, in the category of independent directors. - Appointment proposals associated with the senior management and with the organizational structure of the AmRest Group. - Report on Directors' Remuneration Policy, approved by the General Shareholders' Meeting of May 12, 2022. - The policy and the compensation plan for the executives of the AmRest Group (in terms of fixed and variable compensation and share plans). - 2021 Corporate Governance Report and Remuneration Report. - 2022-2023 Board of Directors' Training Plan. - 2021 Assessment for the Board of Directors and its committees. - Report on the amendment of the Regulations of the Board of Directors. - Preparation of the Annual Report on the Operation of the Appointments, Remuneration and Corporate Governance Committee.
+- Proposed appointments associated with the Board of Directors and its committees. - Regarding the proposals to be submitted to the Company's General Meeting in 2023, the Committee, at its meeting held on March 29, 2023, advised favourably on the proposed appointment of Ms. Begoña Orgambide García as a director of the Company, with the category of proprietary director, for the statutory term of four years as from the date of the General Shareholders' Meeting (May 11, 2023). - The Committee also advised favourably on the appointment of Mr. Carlos Fernández González as Honorary Chairman (non-director) of the Company, effective May 11, 2023. - Verification of the Diversity Policy in relation to the Board of Directors and the Selection of Directors. - Policy and compensation plan for the executives of the AmRest Group (in terms of fixed and variable compensation and share plans). - Analysis and report to the Board of Directors in connection with the Corporate Governance Report and the Directors' Remuneration Report. - 2023-2024 Board of Directors' Training Plan. - 2022 Assessment for the Board of Directors and its committees, as well as monitoring of the Action Plan approved as a result of the 2021 assessment. - Report on the proposed amendment of the Regulations of the Board of Directors. - Reports on gender diversity. - Report on the proposed amendment of the Internal Code of Conduct on matters relating to the Securities Market. - Report on the proposed approval of the Group Policy on implementation of internal regulations. - Preparation of the Annual Report on the Operation of the Appointments, Remuneration and Corporate Governance Committee.